lbarwell/CSI2532-Project/README.md

 The first step in setting up the server is to create the database.
 Run the SQL query located at database/queries/eHotels.sql in your postgreSQL interface to initialize it.

-Note: currently, installing the database does not populate the tables with default values, the database tables are empty.
+Note: installing the database currently does not populate the tables with default values, the database tables are empty.

 Next, open server/db.js and fill in the required fields: